Home » About » FAQs

 Students enjoy warm, freshly prepared, and balanced lunches each day.
 The menu changes regularly to take advantage of seasonal produce.
 The menu is pork-free.
 Special meals can be requested if needed.

 Ambrit supports the timely and safe transportation of our students to and from school.
 The school offers a bus service in partnership with a private bus company.
-The bus company operates 13 buses on a daily basis from 7:00 in the morning.
+The bus company operates on a daily basis from 7:00 in the morning.
 Bus routes are established based on the areas where families reside.
 Adjustments to the bus routes can be made to accommodate new families, space permitting.

-Ambrit strives to offer students a balanced variety of educational experiences that will meet each individual child’s needs.
-After school activities are an important component of this goal.
-These varied offerings provide opportunities for physical activity, teamwork, creativity, skills development, intellectual pursuits, enhancement of the child’s mother tongue, and socialization.
-Our goal is to offer our students an enjoyable experience which will enrich their academic program.
+Ambrit International School provides students with a balanced variety of educational experiences that aims to meet each child’s needs.
+The varied offerings in our After School Activity program provide opportunities for physical activity, teamwork, creativity, skills development, intellectual pursuits, enhancement of the child’s mother tongue, and socialisation.
+Our goal is to offer our students an enjoyable experience which will enrich their academic experience.

 The school day begins at 8:30 and ends at 15:30 Monday through Friday.
 Students can arrive at school anytime after 8:00 a.m.